 In 2005, Nikola switched back to windsurfing, but this time to the Olympic RSX launching — yet completely different — Olympic campaign for Beijing 2008.
 A virtual rookie compared to her competitors, Nikola finished a respectable 17th place finish at the 2008 Olympic Games, which inspired her to continue her pursuit of bringing home an Olympic medal for Canada.
 With a 10th place at the 2012 World Championships, Nikola qualified herself to represent Canada at the London 2012 Olympic Games in women's windsurfing, and placed 10th.

 If two sports weren’t daunting enough, Nikola switched it up yet again for Rio 2016, this time competing for Canada with her teammate Luke Ramsay on the new mixed crew catamaran, the Nacra 17.
-Nikola is amongst only a few athletes who have made the transition from one sport to another and to have competed in three different disciplines in four consecutive Olympic Games.
+Nikola is amongst only a few athletes who have made the transition from one sport to another and to have competed in three different disciplines in five consecutive Olympic Games.